Judge: Trump administration must take new DACA applications

 An email seeking comment was sent to the Department of Homeland Security.

+“Every time the outgoing administration tried to use young immigrants as political scapegoats, they defiled the values of our nation.
+The court’s order makes clear that fairness, inclusion, and compassion matter," said New York state Attorney General Letitia James, who led a number of state attorneys general in one of the lawsuits against the administration.

-DACA, started during the Obama administration, allows certain young immigrants who were brought to the country as children to legally work and shields them from deportation.
+DACA, which was started in 2012 during the Obama administration, allows certain young immigrants who were brought to the country as children to legally work and shields them from deportation.
+Those who are approved for it must first go through background checks and regularly renew.

+The Trump administration had announced the end of the program in 2017, leading to the legal challenges that wound up in front of the Supreme Court.

+In making its ruling, the Supreme Court upheld DACA, saying that the particular way the administration had gone about shutting it down was improper, but that the president did have the authority to do so.

 About 650,000 people are currently enrolled in the program.